 Coast Radar publishes reviews of a variety of products and services.
-Our selections are unbiased and are made independently, sometimes we earn a small commission (also known as “affiliate revenue”) when a reader clicks a link in our content and buys a product that we have featured.
+Our selections are unbiased and are made independently, and sometimes, we earn a small commission (also known as “affiliate revenue”) when a reader clicks a link in our content and buys a product that we have featured.

-Our articles are never influenced by advertisers and are not written for the purpose of promoting a product.
-We add links which may or may not be affiliate where it provides relevant information to the topic being discussed in the article.
+Our articles are never influenced by advertisers and are not written to promote a product.
+We add links that may or may not be affiliated and provide relevant information to the topic discussed in the article.

 What is affiliate revenue?

 Affiliate revenue is a small percentage of commission shared between retailers, publishers and affiliate networks that connect them.

 Coast Radar works with Skimlinks, which has a relationship with thousands of retailers.